rupali-codes/LinksHub/CONTRIBUTING.md

 ---

 ### Adding and Updating Category Description 📝
-> ✨ You can also create [issue(s)](https://github.com/rupali-codes/LinksHub/issues/new/choose) to suggest new descriptions, and someone else will take care of them.
+> ✨ You can also create [issue(s)](https://github.com/rupali-codes/LinksHub/issues/new/choose) to suggest new descriptions.
+The maintainers will review them and then assign them.

 #### 🌟Follow these steps to add your links to the Hub